Monday, December 17, 2012

 Gun-free zones have been the most popular response to previous mass killings.
 But many law-enforcement officials say they are actually counterproductive.
 “Guns are already banned in schools.
 That is why the shootings happen in schools.
 A school is a ‘helpless-victim zone,’” says Richard Mack, a former Arizona sheriff.
 “Preventing any adult at a school from having access to a firearm eliminates any chance the killer can be stopped in time to prevent a rampage,” Jim Kouri, the public-information officer of the National Association of Chiefs of Police, told me earlier this year at the time of the Aurora, Colo., Batman-movie shooting.
 Indeed, there have been many instances — from the high-school shooting by Luke Woodham in Mississippi, to the New Life Church shooting in Colorado Springs, Colo. — where a killer has been stopped after someone got a gun from a parked car or elsewhere and confronted the shooter.

-Posted by Sam Sewell at 1:51 AM
+Posted by Sam and Bunny Sewell at 1:51 AM